WADIM: Water-Associated infectious Diseases in India: digital Management tools

 The ocean, the land and freshwater ecosystems are closely interlinked and interdependent.
 Through applying a source-to-sea approach in our research we recognise this and aim to address knowledge gaps in support of the management of these connected ecosystems and tackling pollution at the source, upstream.

-Plymouth Marine Laboratory (PML) is therefore proud to be the first marine partner that joined the Action Platform for Source-to-Sea Management (S2S Platform), hosted by the secretariat Stockholm International Water Institute (SIWI) and which now also counts intergovernmental bodies such as IOC Unesco as one of its partners.
+Plymouth Marine Laboratory (PML) is therefore proud that it was the first marine partner that joined the Action Platform for Source-to-Sea Management (S2S Platform), hosted and coordinated by the International Union for Conservation of Nature (IUCN) and with an ever growing membership.

 “The source-to-sea approach recognizes that what we do on land and in rivers, lakes and aquifers can have impacts further downstream, along coasts and in the ocean.
 By taking these linkages into account, the approach applies a holistic view of the source-to-sea system, which will result in greater benefits for the entire system.”

-The greatest strength of the S2S Platform concerns the diversity of its diverse partner network with over 40 partner organisations all grounded in research, implementation and monitoring, towards strengthening the evidence-base concerning the source-to-sea approach in addressing persistent and rising issues such as climate change, freshwater and marine pollution, and biodiversity decline.
+The greatest strength of the S2S Platform, which until 2025 was hosted by the Stockholm International Water Institute, concerns the diversity of its diverse partner network with over 50 partner organisations all grounded in research, implementation and monitoring, towards strengthening the evidence-base concerning the source-to-sea approach in addressing persistent and rising issues such as climate change, freshwater and marine pollution, and biodiversity decline.
 The S2S Platform has brought the freshwater and ocean communities together at major occasions and supported policy makers and practitioners through the development and dissemination of knowledge materials, policy briefs and practical tools.

-PML is supporting the S2S Platform through sharing its latest research findings and through partnering at science to policy events such as in relation to the UN Sustainable Development Goals, such as the 2023 UN Water Conference on SDG6, and the UN Climate Change meetings, such as COP27.
+PML is supporting the S2S Platform through sharing its latest research findings and through partnering at science to policy events such as in relation to the UN Sustainable Development Goals, such as the UN Ocean and UN Water Conferences as well as the UN Climate Change meetings.
 Our research includes innovative approaches and real-world applications to monitoring and managing source-to-sea pollution towards achieving local, national and regional goals related to sustainable development.

 Pictured above: Plymouth Marine Laboratory (PML) meet with S2S Platform at COP27 in Egypt.
-(From left to right) PML’s Professor Steve Widdicombe (Director of Science), Ruth Matthews (Senior Manager / Coordinator) for the Action Platform for Source-to-Sea Management (S2S Platform), Thecla Keizer (Deputy Head International Office & International Marketing and Business Development Executive at PML), and José Murillo of the Action Platform for Source-to-Sea Management (S2S Platform).
+(From left to right) PML’s Professor Steve Widdicombe (Director of Science), Ruth Matthews (Senior Manager / Coordinator) for the S2S Platform until 2025, Thecla Keizer (Deputy Head International Office & International Marketing and Business Development Executive at PML), and José Murillo of the S2S Platform until 2025.

 Examples of source to sea projects can be found below, with links provided for further information and contact details for project leads should you have any questions.